Want to know all the basics about Siberian tigers? Here you go:

 And they can also communicate through sounds.
 They growl, roar, snarl, moan or hiss, again, like house cats.
-Each sound has its unique purpose, some they use to attract romantic partners, others, to scare the competition away.
+Each sound has a unique purpose.
+Some they use to attract romantic partners, others to scare the competition away.

 When a Siberian tigress is ready to mate, she roars, calling potential suitors.
 She also sprays the ground and trees with a strong scent that informs males that she is available.

 Sometimes several males answer her call, in which case they must battle it out.